-A system is a composition of different elements that serves a goal that cannot be achieved by any of the elements alone.
-The constituent elements of a system can be mechanical parts, electrical circuits, computer hardware, and software.
-A system specification consists of a description of the associated set of elements, their characteristics and properties, their interactions with each other, and the desired interaction (or interface) of the overall system with its environment.
+A system refers to a composition of elements that interact to achieve a goal no single element could accomplish on its own.
+The constituent elements of a system can include mechanical parts, electrical circuits, computer hardware, and software.
+A system specification describes the system elements, their characteristics and properties, their interactions with each other, and the desired interaction (or interface) of the overall system with its environment.

-System Composer™ enables you to describe systems in terms of architecture models as a combination of structural elements that are further elaborated by underlying behavioral descriptions These descriptive models may sometimes be presented as distinct diagrams that are all kept consistent with each other
+System Composer™ enables you to describe systems in terms of architecture models as a combination of structural elements that are further elaborated by underlying behavioral descriptions.
+These descriptive models may sometimes be presented as distinct diagrams that are consistent with each other.

-Create hierarchical models of system structure that represent functional, logical, or physical decompositions of the system through a component, port, and connector paradigm.
+Create hierarchical models of system structure that represent functional, logical, or physical decompositions of the system using components, ports, and connectors.

-Create and manage interfaces between structural architecture elements.
+Create and manage data interfaces between structural architecture elements.

-Extend base architectural elements to create custom domain specific conceptual representations with associated properties.
+Extend base architectural elements to create domain-specific conceptual representations.

 Perform static analysis and trade studies to optimize system architectures.